Vcan12600/gauge-reading-mm/README.md

 # Gauge-Reading-MM

-Code and resources for our paper:
+This repository accompanies our paper submission:

 **"Language as a Supervisor: A Text-Driven Visual Learning Approach for General Purpose Meter Reading"**
-📄 Submitted for review.

 ---

-## 📌 Status
+## 📌 Code Status

-We are preparing a clean version of the code.
-It will be released publicly after paper review.
+The code is currently being cleaned and organized.

+We will continue updating this repo with:

+- Model code and training scripts
+- Inference and evaluation examples

 ---

-## 📝 What to Expect

-- Core model and training scripts
-- Sample dataset and annotation format
-- Evaluation tools and demo notebooks

-Stay tuned!
+## 🔄 Updates

+Code and resources will be progressively added during the review process.

 ---

 ## 📬 Contact

-For questions, please contact: [your_email@example.com]
+If you have questions or need additional materials during review, please contact:
+📧 [vacanth0126@gmail.com]